hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 The standard HIP workflow is:

-* You, the HIP author, fork the HIP repository, and create a file named `hip-0000-my-feature.md` (where “my-feature” is descriptive) that contains your new HIP.
+* You, the HIP author, fork the HIP repository, and create a file named `hip-0000-my-feature.md` (where "my-feature" is descriptive) that contains your new HIP.
 Use 0000 as your draft HIP number.
 This file should be created from the HIP template.

-* In the “Type” header field, enter “Standards Track”, “Informational”, or “Process” as appropriate, and for “Status” field enter “Draft”.
+* In the "Type" header field, enter "Standards Track", "Informational", or "Process" as appropriate, and for "Status" field enter "Draft".

-* Push this to your Github fork and submit a draft pull request (https://github.blog/2019-02-14-introducing-draft-pull-requests/).
+* Push this to your Github fork and submit a draft pull request ([https://github.blog/2019-02-14-introducing-draft-pull-requests/](https://github.blog/2019-02-14-introducing-draft-pull-requests/)).

 * As you iterate through the community feedback, you add changes to the HIP which will be reflected in the draft pull request.

-* Once you finalize the changes related to the feedback, convert the pull request from 'Draft' to 'Ready for review'
+* Once you finalize the changes related to the feedback, convert the pull request from "Draft" to "Review".
+This will signal an editor to review your HIP.

 * The HIP editors review your PR for structure, formatting, and other errors.
 Approval criteria are: